Dustin Wolf: Goaltending style

 Due to his smaller-than-average size, Wolf plays a more upright style than is typical for modern goaltenders.
 He has received praise for his high skill in lateral movement and positioning, as well as his quick reflexes.

 Wolf is noted for his warmup routine at the start of each period, which is concluded by a vertical jump.
 Wolf has been performing the jump since his time playing for the Everett Silvertips.

+Wolf has described reading the pace of a pass as a key trigger in lateral save decisions, noting that a soft, deliberate feed from a point man signals a one-timer threat and informs whether he moves across on his feet rather than initiating a slide.